-Highlights From the ICD-10-CM 2021 Official Guidelines for Coding and Reporting
+Highlights From the ICD-10-CM 2022 Official Guidelines for Coding and Reporting

-The 2021 version of ICD-10-CM Official Guidelines for Coding and Reporting does not include specific guidelines for Chapter 3, stating that the section is reserved for future expansion.
+The 2022 version of ICD-10-CM Official Guidelines for Coding and Reporting does not include specific guidelines for Chapter 3, stating that the section is reserved for future expansion.

-Still, as with every ICD-10-CM chapter, you should be sure to review and apply the guidelines and instructions included in the code book with the codes and code ranges.
-Below are some key areas to watch for anemia codes:
+Still, as with every ICD-10-CM chapter, you should be sure to review and apply the guidelines and instructions included in the code book with specific codes and code ranges.
+Below are some key areas to watch when coding for anemia.

 CKD: When the patient has anemia due to chronic kidney disease (CKD), you must report a code from N18.- (Chronic kidney disease) in addition to D63.1 (Anemia in chronic kidney disease).
-Codes from N18.-indicate the stage of the illness.
+Codes from N18.- indicate the stage of the illness.

 Example: Documentation shows the patient presented for treatment of stage 3 CKD.
-The provider also addresses the CKDcaused anemia during the encounter.
-You should report N18.3 (Chronic kidney disease, stage 3 [moderate]) followed by D63.1 for the anemia.
+The provider also addresses the anemia caused by CKD during the encounter.
+You should report N18.3 (Chronic kidney disease, stage 3 [moderate]), followed by D63.1 for the anemia.

 Neoplastic disease: In cases where the patient has anemia due to a neoplasm, you should report the proper neoplasm code followed by D63.0 (Anemia in neoplastic disease).
-However, if a patient has anemia caused by his chemotherapy, immunotherapy, or radiotherapy, and he presents for treatment of the anemia only, your first-listed code should be the anemia code followed by the neoplasm and adverse effect codes.
+However, if a patient has anemia caused by their chemotherapy, immunotherapy, or radiotherapy, and they present for treatment of the anemia only, your first-listed code should be the anemia code followed by the neoplasm and adverse effect codes.

-by treatment of colon cancer with overlapping neoplasms, C18.8 (Malignant neoplasm of contiguous or overlapping sites of colon whose point of origin cannot be determined).
+Example: The patient presents for treatment of anemia caused by treatment of colon cancer with overlapping neoplasms, C18.8 (Malignant neoplasm of contiguous or overlapping sites of colon whose point of origin cannot be determined).
 You should report D63.0 followed by C18.8 and T45.1X5 (Adverse effect of antineoplastic and immunosuppressive drugs) or Y84.2 (Radiological procedure and radiotherapy as the cause of abnormal reaction of the patient, or of later complication, without mention of misadventure at the time of the procedure).